 A brief overview of Jewish beliefs and rituals in relation to death and dying.
-Also, we have new information for those with loved ones admitted to hospital during the COVID-19 coronavirus pandemic.
+Also, we offer information for those with loved ones admitted to hospital during times of COVID-19 precautions.

 Information for families whose relatives are admitted to hospital during COVID-19 lock down period.

 “Judaism stresses very strongly the importance of taking care of your own health and the health of everybody,” reminds Rabbi Jonathan Wittenberg, Senior Rabbi of Masorti Judaism.

 During times of increased COVID-19 precautions visiting in hospitals and care homes will be limited or even prohibited.
 It may not be possible to be by the bedside of your loved one, but you can still find ways to feel close to them at home.
 Set regular times when they know that you will be praying for and with them.
 The Psalms, especially 23, 121 and the first part of 139, can offer comfort.
 Some people have found it helpful to light a candle, to sit with a special picture or to spend time calling to mind their sick family member and the things that are important to them.